crasowas/app_store_required_privacy_manifest_analyser/README.md

 A shell script used to analyze privacy manifests in the specified directory to ensure that your app complies with the App Store requirements.

-**If upgrading the SDK does not resolve privacy manifest issues or you wish to keep the project as is without migration, we recommend using the [app_privacy_manifest_fixer](https://github.com/crasowas/app_privacy_manifest_fixer) based on the current analysis script to fix privacy manifest issues.**
+**If upgrading the SDK does not resolve privacy manifest issues or you wish to keep the project as is without migration, it is recommended to use the [app_privacy_manifest_fixer](https://github.com/crasowas/app_privacy_manifest_fixer) based on the current analysis script to fix privacy manifest issues.**

 ## Features